 Thank you for your interest in hosting visitors with WorldOregon!
-Hosting is one of the most rewarding and meaningful ways to support WorldOregon’s mission of “connecting Oregonians to the world”.
-Your hospitality and generosity mean so much to our visitors.
-We are excited to get you and your family set up to host!
-We welcome hosts of all backgrounds and all family compositions— we are proud to showcase the diversity of cultures and lifestyles in Oregon.
+Hosting is one of the most rewarding and meaningful ways to make a new international friend we and showcase the diversity of cultures and lifestyles here in Oregon!

 Occasionally, we also have opportunities for adult visitors to stay overnight with host families.
 These programs are similar in format to the youth exchange programs described above, and the same hosting expectations apply.